brittnwatts/Crowdfunding_ETL/README.md

 Our Steps:

    1. Transform Data from Excel into DataFrames using:

       a.
 Jupyter Notebook

       b.
 Pandas

       c.
 Regular Expression (regex)

    2. Create and prepare CSV files to upload into DataBase

-   3. Use CSV files to create Entity Relation Diagram (ERD) and table schema
+   3. Use CSV files to create Entity Relation Diagram (ERD) and table schema to:

       a.
 Identify and label Primary Keys

       b.
 Identify and label Foreign Keys

       c.
 Identify and label column data types

    4. Upload CSV files into Postgres database

 THANK YOU!!!!!